paritytech/parachains-integration-tests/README.md

   - `test`: for running your tests (the checker will be autmatically run prior to the tests)
   - `zombienet`: only deploy a Zombienet network
   - `zombienet-test`: deploy a Zombienet testnet and run your tests against it
-  - `polkadot-launch`: only deploy a Polkadot Launch network
-  - `polkadot-launch-test`: deploy a Polkadot Launch testnet and run your tests against it
 - `-c`, `--config`: path to the Zombienet or Polkadot Launch config file.
 - `-t`, `--test`: path to the tests folder or to a single test yaml file.
 All files under the _path_ with a `yml` extension  will be run.
 To choose the order, is necessary to add an index in front of the file name.
 E.g: `0_my_test.yml`, `1_my_other_test.yml`
 - `-to`, `--timeout`: overrides the default Mocha tests timeout set to `300000`